kennethlarotyamat/kennethlarotyamat.github.io/media/text/indexTranslationsReadme.md

+I'm going to forget about messing around with fixing the project 11 contact form, for whatever reason, it does not work.
+It's the same thing as what i have on my landing page, so I don't know why it doesn't work. so dumn.
+I might try one more thing. but then again, I really have to work on my translations project, and this is just something I'm messing around with.
+...

 I'm putting together the texts that I'll be translating for this project.
 I'm also working on my YouTube videos.
 For video editing, I'm mostly just consolidating and speeding up videos